enso-org/enso/docs/CONTRIBUTING.md

 version of the language server.

 1. Run the project manager process.
-2. Copy or symlink the development version of the engine created with SBT `buildEnginedistribution` command to the engines directory of Enso distribution folder.
+2. Copy or symlink the development version of the engine created with SBT's `buildEnginedistribution` command to the engines directory of the Enso distribution folder.
 3. Set the `enso-version` field of the `project.yaml` project definition to the version that you created in the previous step.
-4. Run IDE with `--no-backend` flag.
+4. Run the IDE with `--no-backend` flag.

 #### Language Server Mode